jehartzog/jehartzog.github.io/_posts/2018-02-15-aws-vs-galaxy-for-meteor-hosting.markdown

 description: "The verdict is clear, AWS absolutely dominates and at a lower price."
 ---

 After 6 months of hosting on Galaxy with multiple [host caused outages](/blog/meteor-galaxy-not-production-ready), I was willing to put in the effort of transitioning to AWS.
-Nothing is more stressful than a DevOps provider than to have his apps drop offline for no good reason, and not have any alerts to warn of issues before Pingdom tells you that your website is timing out.
+Nothing is more stressful for a DevOps provider than to have his apps drop offline for no good reason, and not have any alerts to warn of issues before Pingdom tells you that your website is timing out.

 ## Time for a change